 What on earth are terpenes?

 If you’ve spent any time engaging with the CBD boom then you’ve likely encountered the word ‘terpenes’.
-While knowing exactly what a terpene is isn’t particularly commonplace, terpenes themselves are extremely common.
+While knowing exactly what a terpene is isn’t particularly commonplace, they are extremely common.
 In fact, you’ve probably encountered them today.

 The sweet scent of an orange, the fresh, relaxing fragrance of a pine forest, or the spicy, stinging aroma of freshly ground black pepper.
 Terpenes are the compounds responsible for all these odours, and a great deal more.

 A family of organic, aromatic compounds that are predominantly produced by plants, terpenes typically have strong, distinctive scents.
-These scents affect the behaviour of animals that come into contact with the plant, either deterring animals that might want to eat the plant or attracting pollinating insects.
+These scents affect the behaviour of animals and birds that come into contact with the plant.
+Either deterring animals that might want to eat the plant or attracting pollinating insects.

 Terpenes in CBD

-Cannabis sativa L. is no exception to its brothers and sisters in the plant kingdom, with its distinctive smell attributable to the 100 or so terpenes that it produces.
-In fact, it’s thought that the individual terpene profiles of different strains of Cannabis Sativa L. are responsible for the characteristic odour each strain gives off.
+Cannabis sativa L. is no exception to its brothers and sisters in the plant kingdom.
+Its distinctive smell attributable to the 100 or so terpenes that it produces.
+It’s thought the terpene profiles of different strains of Cannabis Sativa are responsible for the characteristic odour from each strain.

 How are terpenes important to your CBD though?
 Well, some CBD products, including Broad Spectrum Dragonfly CBD Oil, retain many of the naturally occurring terpenes found in the Cannabis Sativa L. plant.
-As well as providing the Broad Spectrum CBD Oil with a more distinct flavour, leaving terpenes in the mix ensures that it retains more of the Cannabis Sativa L. plant’s natural goodness.
+They provide the Broad Spectrum CBD Oil with a more distinct flavour.
+Whilst leaving terpenes in the mix ensures that it retains more of the Cannabis Sativa L. plant’s natural goodness.